senekor/rust-workshop/slides/day/3/theory/5_iterators.md

 <div></div>

-Iterators and their adaptors are heavily optimized.\
+Iterators and their adapters are heavily optimized.\
 Sometimes, they are even faster than hand-coded loops.

 Rule of Thumb: